Local and global visibility and Gromov hyperbolicity of domains with respect to the Kobayashi distance: Abstract

 \section{Abstract}

 We introduce the notion of locally visible and locally Gromov hyperbolic domains in $\C^d$.
 We prove that a bounded domain in $\C^d$ is locally visible and locally Gromov hyperbolic if and only if it is (globally) visible and Gromov hyperbolic with respect to the Kobayashi distance.
-This allows to construct new classes of domains which are Gromov hyperbolic and for which biholomorphisms extend continuously up to the boundary.
+This allows to detect, from local information near the boundary, those domains which are Gromov hyperbolic and for which biholomorphisms extend continuously up to the boundary.